 This in turn, allows you to have the most flexible travel schedule possible so that you can board any train without having to stress about long ticket lines and having to worry about what time you should be at the station.

 There are a few exceptions to this however, overnight trains and some fast travel trains require reservations, usually at a decent price but for the most part you are able to travel with great freedom.

-With a Eurail pass you can get additional discounts and it can be used for more than just train trips!
-Some of the best freebies are the free transport on International Ferries and the Swiss Lake Cruises!
+With a Eurail pass you can get additional discounts and it can be used for more than just train trips.

 But what do you think?
 Is a train pass like Eurail worth it or you’re better off purchasing tickets on a trip-by-trip basis?